-Sustainable modular solutions for home working
+Sustainable modular buildings for all purposes

 Dan O’Brien and Liam Casey of Lidan Designs wouldn’t claim that they saw the coronavirus pandemic coming but they were confident when they set up their company in 2017 that growth in home office requirements was an international trend that was only going to accelerate.